zuozhenggh/learning-library/analytics-library/oas-oml-workshop/machine-learning-oracle-database/machine-learning-oracle-database.md

   The next lab uses OAS Data Visualization to illustrate how this same query could be run in any application to quickly and effectively “operationalize” machine learning.

-## Exercise 3: Using OAS to Understand the Data Machine and call OML in the Oracle DB
+## STEP 3: Using OAS to Understand the Data Machine and call OML in the Oracle DB

 1. Login to Oracle Analytics by entering the URL provided by your instructor.
 ![](./images/ml3.1.png " ")